This Recipe uses:

 A tangy and flavorful condiment, tartare sauce is incredibly simple to make.
 It goes well with fried fish, fried shrimp, fried clams, and even on fish sandwiches.
 You can even use it in place of mayonnaise in all sorts of dishes for a bit more tang and flavor.

 It is not really clear where tartar sauce got its name from, with the word tartare being a Turkic word referring to the Tatar people (Turkish-Mongol peoples, whose territory was also called Tartary in the West.
+And of course, it has nothing to do with that other tartare that involves raw meat.

 And if you are looking for something natural, other than the store-bought variety, the sauce is easy enough to put together in 10 minutes or less.
 And you probably can make this easy tartar sauce recipe with ingredients you probably already have in the pantry.
 So let’s get it shall we?
 Allons-y!